 Concerns about mental health receive significant attention.
 Depression and anxiety have been reported during and after treatment, but extensive studies do not prove causation.
 Monitoring mental health remains a standard part of care.

-Long-Term Effects of Accutane on Skin
+Long-Term Effects of Accutane on the Body

 Long-term effects of Accutane on the skin are among the most common concerns.
 Many patients notice increased sensitivity, dryness, or slower healing for some time after therapy.
 These changes often improve gradually.